hove-io/navitia/documentation/slate/source/includes/integration.md

 -   with_stops : to get regular, "odt_with_stop_time" and "odt_with_stop_point" lines.
     -   You can easily request route_schedule and stop_schedule with these kind of lines.
     -   Be aware of "estimated" stop times
--   zonal : to get "odt_with_zone" lines with non-detailed trips
+-   zonal : to get "odt_with_zone" lines with non-detailed journeys

 For example